Review: Lenovo Smart Display gives Google Assistant a better home, but there’s room for improvement

 Some form of additional content recommendation could be on the way.

 The visual snapshot feature with Google Assistant was introduced for Android phones and the Assistant iOS app earlier this month and provides a visual experience akin to some of the daily rundown-like visuals provided by the Smart Display — like your calendar and reminders.
-It also delivers voice app recommendations and, in the future, will include podcast recommendations, a company spokesperson told VentureBeat recently.
+It also delivers voice app recommendations and will include podcast recommendations in the future, a company spokesperson told VentureBeat recently.

 That would fit with the walled garden approach taken by the Smart Display.
 Ask for any podcast episode today and it will be shared by Google Podcasts, an app that made its debut in the Google Play store last month.
 Other popular podcast streaming services, like TuneIn and iHeartRadio, can play radio stations, but podcasts from these streaming services won’t work.